 As a closing, when I feel stumped in describing natural smells, what I love to do is to browse through catalogs of perfume descriptions and let the words inspire me.

-I hope the list of smell descriptors above is useful for you.
+I hope the list of smell descriptions of nature listed above is useful for you.
 For a similar post, head to Vivid Description in Creative Writing Examples

 Until next time!